Private 1st Class John E. Adams, Jr. (1921–1944)

 Defense of the Philippines

 At 2100 hours on October 23, 1941, the Tasker H. Bliss arrived in Manila, Luzon, Philippine Islands.
 It was just six weeks before the attack on Pearl Harbor and tensions were running high in the Pacific.
 The 803rd Engineer Battalion set up a camp at Clark Field.
 According to Captain Montgomery, Company “A” began repairs to that airfield on October 26, 1941.
 Next, on November 2, 1941, the company began building a “new air-drome (Bomber base) at [Camp] O’Donnell, 2 runways, 5000 feet & 4000 feet respectively.”
-The with the first runway mostly complete by November 20, 1941—at least complete enough for the first plane to land there—the engineers started building the second on November 22, 1941.
+With the first runway mostly complete by November 20, 1941—at least complete enough for the first plane to land there—the engineers started building the second on November 22, 1941.

 Mere hours after the surprise attack on Pearl Harbor—in the Philippines, on the other side of the International Date Line from Hawaii, it was December 8, 1941—the men of Company “A” watched as Japanese aircraft flew overhead on the way to strike Clark Field.
 Within days, the U.S. Far East Air Force (F.E.A.F.) had been decimated and the Cavite Navy Yard wrecked.
 Most of the U.S. Asiatic Fleet’s surface units fled south, leaving the submarine force to oppose the inbound Japanese invasion force.
 Plagued by faulty torpedoes and doctrine, a force of over 20 American submarines sank only two or three ships.
 Japanese troops began landing on Luzon on December 10, 1941.